 What is the issue, problem, or challenge?

 I have grown up my entire life in India's most infamous red-light area, Kamathipura.
 Girls from red-light areas are met with low expectations anywhere we go.
 The world thinks we cannot speak English, are not smart enough for school, will never learn any job besides washing dishes or cleaning bathrooms.
-Because society thinks so little of us, we girls also limit our capabilities, and we lack confidence and never have the opportunity to learn our full potential.
+Because society thinks so little of us, we girls also limit our capabilities, and we lack confidence and never have the opportunity to achieve our full potential.

 How will this project solve this problem?